 San Jose Dance Theatre is proud to present the 54th production of The Nutcracker, a Bay Area family tradition since 1966.
 Now performing for two weekends in December 2019!
 Be a part of this magical tradition in downtown San Jose with a live orchestra by the Cambrian Symphony.

-Audiences will be awed by the grace and talent of world-class guest artists.
-In 2018, San Jose Dance Theatre was proud to welcome to the stage Alison Stroming (of Dance Theatre Harlem) and Fredrick Davis (former Principal Dancer with Dance Theater of Harlem) for the first weekend of performances, and Claire Rathbun (of Syracuse City Ballet) and Jake Casey (formerly of Cincinnati Ballet and most recently the Estonian Theatre Vanemuine Ballet) for the second weekend.
+Audiences will be awed by the grace and talent of our world-class guest artists Sasha De Sola and Tiit Helimets (Principal Dancers, San Francisco Ballet) December 6-8, 2019, and Claire Rathbun (of Syracuse City Ballet) and Jake Casey (formerly of Cincinnati Ballet and most recently the Estonian Theatre Vanemuine Ballet) December 13-15, 2019.